 Follow the directions on the package.
 Some may require you to spray onto the trees directly on the leaves.
 Some would have you sprinkle them around the outer edge of the root.
 Not directly on the tree trunk itself but the perimeter of the trees.
 Look at how wide the tree at high noon where you can use the shadow of the branches to sprinkle the fertilizer.

 There are some fertilizer sticks made for citrus trees.
 Follow the directions on the package.
 It’s great for when you are out of town.

 February is the first time.
 Remember that you must love your tree remember it on Valentine’s day.
 Then in May if you don’t it will die and will be remembered on Memorial Day in May.
-Finally in September because then after you harvest the fruit it’s will be labor on Labor’s day!
+Finally in September because then after you harvest the fruit, it will be a labor on Labor day!
 That’s how I remember it.
 Corny?
 Yes!

 Depending on how big your trees are it depends on how much fertilizer you’re going to use.
 Here are some steps to take.

 When transplanting wait three weeks.
-After that, you would want to use 1/2 cup or .25 lbs of fertilizer of maybe 8-8-8 in February and gradually up to 3 cups or .6 lbs by September.
+After that, you would want to use 1/2 cup or .25 lbs. of fertilizer of maybe 8-8-8 in February and gradually up to 3 cups or 1.5 lbs. by September.
 Water thoroughly to protect the tender or young roots.

 The 2nd year you want to fertilize every 8 weeks.